tonieerik/huvimestari/README.md

 `$ gcloud run deploy --image gcr.io/huvimestari-fi/huvimestari-next --project huvimestari-fi --platform managed`

-All done.
+Just select the project & region, wait for the deploy and you're done.
 The website huvimestari.fi should be up-to-date.